Published: 17 Nov 2021 | Category: Welfare benefits | Stage: We are writing our application

 Refugees living in Scotland are entitled to all social security benefits administrated by the UK Government and the Scottish Government.

-In Scotland, as well as benefits provided by the Department for Work and Pensions, such as Universal Credit and by HMRC, such as Child Benefit, there are a range of new benefits provided by the Scottish Social Security Agency that can be accessed by the refugees you have sponsored.
+In Scotland, as well as benefits provided by the Department for Work and Pensions (such as Universal Credit), and by HMRC (such as Child Benefit), there are a range of new benefits provided by the Scottish Social Security Agency that can be accessed by the refugees you have welcomes.

-There are also crisis payments available from the Social Welfare Fund for those who are experiencing crisis like destitution due to benefit delays.
-This can be accessed through the local authority which the family you are sponsoring live in.
+There are also crisis payments available from the Social Welfare Fund for those who are experiencing a crisis, such as destitution due to benefit delays.
+This can be accessed through the Local Authority in your area.

 These types of support are specific to Scotland and are not available in England or Wales.
-You should make sure when looking for support for those you are supporting that you consult agencies based in Scotland.
+You should make sure that when looking for support for the welcomed family that you consult agencies based in Scotland.
 You can find more information on the mygov.scot website.